Beatriz Merino

 Martha Beatriz Merino Lucero (born November 15, 1947) is a Peruvian lawyer, academic and politician who served as the first female Prime Minister of Peru, in 2003.
 She previously served as Senator and Congresswoman from 1990 until 2000.
 Following her tenure in Alejandro Toledo's cabinet, Merino was appointed by the Peruvian Congress as the national ombudswoman for Peru, serving from 2005 to 2011, a position officially known as the Public Defender, being the second to hold the position.

-Prominently a female leading persona in Peru, Merino is currently a member of the Council of Women World Leaders, an international network of current and former women presidents and prime ministers whose mission is to mobilize the highest-level women leaders globally, for collective action on issues of critical importance to women and equitable development.
+A female leading persona in Peru, Merino is currently a member of the Council of Women World Leaders, an international network of current and former women presidents and prime ministers whose mission is to mobilize the high-level women leaders globally, for collective action on issues of critical importance to women and equitable development.

 Early life and education

 Martha Beatriz Merino Lucero was born on November 15, 1947, in Lima, Peru.
 Her father, Augusto Merino Abrego (1915–2015), was a decorated public servant, serving as Treasurer and Finance Director of the San Isidro municipality.
 Throughout her career and in various interviews offered to the media, Merino highlighted the influence of her father on her professional development.
-Her mother was Aída Lucero (1916-2013).
+Her mother was Aída Lucero (1916–2013).

 After finishing high school at the Parochial School of Santa Rosa of Lince, Merino enrolled in the National University of San Marcos.
 Graduating a with law degree in 1970, she was awarded a scholarship in order to attend the London School of Economics graduate program, where she would attain a Master of Laws (LL.M.) in tax law in 1972.
 Relocating to the United States, she pursued a second Master of Laws at Harvard University with a Fulbright scholarship, becoming the first Peruvian woman to graduate from Harvard Law School, in 1977.